Background pattern

 Remember: do not take any of the above medicines during 2 weeks after your last treatment with itraconazole.

-This list is not exhaustive, so you should inform your doctor if you are taking or plan to take any of these medicines or any other medicine.
+This list is not complete, so you should inform your doctor if you are taking or plan to take any of these medicines or any other medicine.

-You should be careful when using itraconazole with certain medicines.
+Caution is required when using itraconazole with certain medicines.

 • bosentan (for pulmonary hypertension),

-• calcium channel blockers such as dihydropyridines, such as amlodipine, isradipine, nifedipine, nimodipine or diltiazem (for hypertension)or verapamil (for hypertension),
+• calcium channel blockers such as dihydropyridines, such as amlodipine, isradipine, nifedipine, nimodipine, or diltiazem (for hypertension) or verapamil (for hypertension),

 • cilostazol (for circulatory problems),